20th July 2020

 - Work within a firm and immovable budget

 We knew from the start this project was a tall task, but we love a challenge.
-We were also attracted by the passion of IRIN's team, and we worked closely with each other to create a product that is undoubtedly our finest to date.
+We were also attracted by the passion of The New Humanitarian team, and we worked closely with each other to create a product that is one our finest to date.

-To redevelop IRIN's website and meet their bold goal we needed to understand their audience better.
-IRIN's on-going internal research provided us with user surveys and personas.
+To redevelop The New Humanitarian website and meet their bold goal we needed to understand their audience better.
+The New Humanitarian's on-going internal research provided us with user surveys and personas.
 By combining this information with key web metrics, competitive analysis, and stakeholder research, we formed the foundations that we based information architecture and design decisions upon.

 Redesigning the information architecture of a site of this size is a complicated task.
-With our prior analysis and IRIN's organisational objectives in mind; BLISS redesigned the user journey, content categorisation and site map to improve the user's experience on the website.
+With our prior analysis and The New Humanitarian's organisational objectives in mind; Bliss redesigned the user journey, content categorisation and site map to improve the user's experience on the website.

 Over the years, the previous information architecture had become bloated and ugly.
 We studied user patterns, thematic similarities, and article distribution, in order to dramatically simplify the site's taxonomic structures.